 Selling and Marketing Expenses.
-For the years ended December 31, 2022 and 2021, selling and marketing expenses were approximately \$965,000 and \$1,101,000, respectively, a decrease of approximately 12%, or \$136,000 between the periods.
-The decrease in selling and marketing expenses was mainly due to 50% re-allocation of a sales executive's payroll to administrative costs amounting to \$120,000 as his roles and responsibilities changed in 2022.
+For the years ended December 31, 2023 and 2022, selling and marketing expenses were approximately \$867,000 and \$965,000, respectively, a decrease of approximately 10%, or \$98,000 between the periods.
+The decrease in selling and marketing expenses was mainly due to the decrease in the number and costs of sales and marketing personnel during the year.

-Selling and marketing expenses as a percentage of total revenues were approximately 128% and 65% for the years ended December 31, 2022 and 2021, respectively.
-The increase in our percentage was due to the decrease in revenues.
+Selling and marketing expenses as a percentage of total revenues were approximately 38% and 128% for the years ended December 31, 2023 and 2022, respectively.

-Selling and marketing expenses consist mainly of payroll expenses to direct sales and marketing employees, stockbased compensation expenses, travel expenses, conventions, advertising and marketing expenses, rent and facilities expenses associated with and allocated to selling and marketing activities.
+Selling and marketing expenses consist mainly of payroll expenses to direct sales and marketing employees, stock-based compensation expenses, travel expenses, conventions, advertising and marketing expenses, rent and facilities expenses associated with and allocated to selling and marketing activities.

 General and Administrative Expenses.
-For the years ended December 31, 2022 and 2021, general and administrative expenses were approximately \$3,931,000 and \$5,059,000, respectively, a decrease of approximately 22%, or \$1,128,000 between the periods.
-The decrease was mainly due to the recognition of a \$1,500,000 arbitration settlement expense in 2021 from final award of arbitration issued in favor of the Company's former distributor to cover for "lost profits" and reimbursement of arbitration costs.
+For the years ended December 31, 2023 and 2022, general and administrative expenses remained relatively the same and were approximately \$3,924,000 and \$3,931,000, respectively, an small decrease of \$7,000 between the periods.

 Interest expense.
-For the years ended December 31, 2022 and 2021, were \$347,000 and \$0, respectively.
-This pertain to the interest on the Company's judgment liability in the current year.
+For the years ended December 31, 2023 and 2022, our interest expenses were \$135,000 and \$347,000, respectively.
+This pertains to the interest on the Company's judgment liability in the current and prior years.